h0tak88r/Sec-88/API Security/OWASP TOP 10/API5 Broken Function Level Authorization (BFLA).md

 ## Intro

-API5:2023 Broken Function Level Authorization (BFLA) is a vulnerability where API functions have insufficient access controls.
+API5-Broken Function Level Authorization (BFLA) is a vulnerability where API functions have insufficient access controls.
 Where BOLA is about access to data, BFLA is about altering or deleting data.
 In addition, a vulnerable API would allow an attacker to perform actions of other roles including administrative actions.

 To drive the point home, a fintech API susceptible to BOLA would allow an attacker the ability to see what is in the bank account of another user, while the same API vulnerable to BFLA would allow an attacker to transfer funds from other users' accounts to their own.